 It may be determined that a student should be restricted from specified campus facilities, organizations or activities as a part of disciplinary action.

-A student may be assigned to do additional class work or other community service jobs on campus, as determined by the Dean of Students, the Dean of the Reese Center, or the Director of the Plainview Center.
+A student may be assigned to do additional class work or other community service jobs on campus, as determined by the Dean of Students, the Dean of the Reese Center, the Executive Director of the Lubbock Center, or the Director of the Plainview Center.

 Any offense leading to disciplinary probation is regarded as a major offense.
 Disciplinary probation is applied for a stated period with or without specified restrictive conditions.
 Restrictive conditions may include but are not limited to: removing the right of the student to receive any college award, scholarships, or financial aid; removing the right to occupy any position of leadership in any college or student organization or activity; removing the right to operate a motor vehicle on campus.
 The student is required to show appropriate changes in attitude and behavior during the probationary period.